 \subsection{Hierarchy of fillings}

-The notion of fillability comes with several different nuances, namely one has notions of \emph{Weinstein fillability}, \emph{Liouville fillability} and \emph{strong fillability}.
+The notion of fillability comes with several different nuances, namely, one has notions of \emph{Weinstein fillability}, \emph{Liouville fillability} and \emph{strong fillability}.
 Thus ordered, each notion is stronger than the following one, and all of them in fact imply tightness.
 One thus has the following natural \emph{hierarchy} of contact manifolds:

-There has been a considerable amount of work over almost 30 years in studying these inclusions, and they are known to be strict in any odd dimension \cite{Eli96,EtnHon,Ghi05,Gay,NieWen11, Bow_exact, MNW, BCS1, Zhou_2021, BGM, GhiNie22}.
-On the other hand, all the examples known so far of contact structures with exotic fillability properties come from special geometric constructions, all of which again require the presence of non-trivial topology in the underlying smooth manifold.
-Now, as a consequence of \Cref{thm:tightnonfill_general} and \Cref{thm:tightnonfill}, the final inclusion is strict for all contact manifolds, as soon as the set of tight contact structures is non-empty.
+There has been a considerable amount of work over almost 30 years in studying these inclusions, and they are known to be strict in any odd dimension $\ge 3$ \cite{Eli96,EtnHon,Ghi05,Gay,NieWen11, Bow_exact, MNW, BCS1, Zhou_2021, BGM, GhiNie22}.
+On the other hand, all previously known examples of contact structures with exotic fillability properties come from special geometric constructions, all of which again require the presence of non-trivial topology in the underlying smooth manifold.
+Now, as a consequence of \Cref{thm:tightnonfill_general} and \Cref{thm:tightnonfill}, the final inclusion is strict for all manifold of dimension $\ge 7$, as soon as this admits at least one tight contact structure.

-\begin{remark*} In fact, there is also the further notion of {\em weak fillability}, which as the name suggests is the weakest possible notion of fillability.
+\begin{remark*} In fact, there is also the further notion of {\em weak fillability}, which, as the name suggests, is the weakest possible notion of fillability.
 Since this in fact agrees with strong fillability on spheres due to \cite[Proposition 6]{MNW}, we do not consider weak fillability here.
 In particular, even though strictly speaking in (the proof of) \Cref{thm:tightnonfill} we obstruct strong fillability, this equivalence of strong and weak fillability for spheres implies that those contact spheres in fact are also not weakly fillable. \end{remark*}